cdktf/cdktf-provider-google/docs/apigeeEnvironment.python.md

 timeouts block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.3.0/docs/resources/apigee_environment#timeouts ApigeeEnvironment#timeouts}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.4.0/docs/resources/apigee_environment#timeouts ApigeeEnvironment#timeouts}

+---

+##### `type`<sup>Optional</sup> <a name="type" id="@cdktf/provider-google.apigeeEnvironment.ApigeeEnvironment.Initializer.parameter.type"></a>

+- *Type:* str

+Types that can be selected for an Environment.

+Each of the types are
+limited by capability and capacity.
+Refer to Apigee's public documentation to understand about each of these types in details.
+An Apigee org can support heterogeneous Environments.
+Possible values: ["ENVIRONMENT_TYPE_UNSPECIFIED", "BASE", "INTERMEDIATE", "COMPREHENSIVE"]

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.4.0/docs/resources/apigee_environment#type ApigeeEnvironment#type}

 ---